 The Manager is a private company incorporated under the Company Act (British Columbia) (now the Business Corporations Act (British Columbia)) on November 7, 1973.
 The principal office of the Manager (and the Company) is 9089 Glover Road, Box 520, Langley, British Columbia V1M 2R8.
 The Manager is licensed as a mortgage broker in British Columbia and Alberta, and has been doing business as a licensed mortgage brokerage in British Columbia since November 1973.
-The Manager is currently registered as an investment fund manager and a restricted portfolio manager under applicable securities laws in British Columbia, and may obtain additional registrations from time to time in the future as required to carry on its business.
+The Manager is currently registered as an investment fund manager and a restricted portfolio manager under applicable securities laws in British Columbia and Ontario, and may seek registration in additional jurisdictions from time to time in the future as required to carry on its business.